Skip to main content

 Professional Olive oil tastings

-The way to start the tasting is by pouring some EVO oil in a glass.
+The way to start the tasting is by pouring some EVO oil into a glass.
 The next step is to cover the glass with one hand and rotate the glass back and forth on the other hand.
 The aim is to heat the oil at our body temperature.
 In this way, the olive releases stronger aromas.
-Do this for 30-40 seconds, then put your nouse in, and you should smell some aromas: like tomatoes leaves, almonds, fresh grass, etc. depending on the olive variety you have in front of you.
+Do this for 30-40 seconds, then put your nose in, and you should smell some aromas, like tomato leaves, almonds, fresh grass, etc., depending on the olive variety you have in front of you.

 The following step is to drink some oil and let it drop on your tongue.
-At this point, you should close your teeth, and make two deep inhale through your closed teeth.
+At this point, you should close your teeth and inhale deeply through your closed teeth.

 I suggest attending a professional olive oil tasting in Italy.
 I usually run the tasting during the culinary tours I organize in Abruzzo.
-On some special occasions, we organize Extra Virgin Olive oil tasting day with professional Oil’s sommelier.
+On some special occasions, we organize Extra Virgin Olive oil tasting day with a professional oil sommelier.
 Yes, there are even sommeliers for the olive oil.

 This is a hard question!
 I advise not to look in the supermarket, perhaps look for small Italian stores that import EVO oil and other products directly from Italy.
 I suppose the best is while you visit Italy, you taste good olive oil from someone you trust: you should take the opportunity and take some bottles back with you, or ask them to ship Italian Extra Virgin Olive oil bottles to your home.

-If you would like a great Extra Virgin Olive Oil from Abruzzo, you can get in contact us and we’ll ask our trusted producers & friends if they still have some availabilities.
+If you would like an excellent Extra Virgin Olive Oil from Abruzzo, you can get in contact with us, and we’ll ask our trusted producers & friends if they still have some availability.

 26. Handpicked Italian Products Delivered to Your Doorstep

-food box subscription from abruzzoWe have carefully sourced Enogastronomic products that tell the story of the producers, where they come from and the generations of tradition & knowledge used to produce them here in the heart of Italy.
-Our Tasting Experience Boxes are thoughtful gifts that can bring seasonal, locally produced products from the heart of Abruzzo to your family & friends around the world.
-For more info, please visit our Food Box Experiences page.
+food box subscription from abruzzoIn the past we have carefully sourced Enogastronomic products that told the story of the producers, where they come from, and the generations of tradition & knowledge used to produce them here in the heart of Italy.
+Our Tasting Experience Boxes were thoughtful gifts that brought seasonal, locally produced products from the heart of Abruzzo to your family & friends around the world.

-The olive picking season in Italy is limited to a few weeks between the end of September and beginning of October, through each year.
-It is a bit uncertain when the harvest will start, so it’s hard to make plans.
-In Abruzzo, we are lucky as with both mountains and seaside, our olive harvest lasts longer and the olives in the mountains tend to ripe later than on the coast.
+The olive picking season in Italy is limited to a few weeks between the end of September and the beginning of October each year.
+It is a bit uncertain when the harvest will start, so making plans is hard.
+In Abruzzo, we are lucky as with both mountains and seaside, our olive harvest lasts longer, and the olives in the mountains tend to ripe later than on the coast.

-If you are thinking to join the olive harvest in Italy, get quickly in contact with us at Experience BellaVita and we will organize for you an authentic olive harvest experience with locals and with professional olive oil tastings.
+If you are thinking of joining the olive harvest in Italy, get quickly in contact with us at Experience BellaVita, and we will organize for you an authentic olive harvest experience with locals and with professional olive oil tastings.

 Watch the Italian Olive Harvest in action: